Enthrone Darkness Triumphant

+Enthrone Darkness Triumphant is the third studio album by Norwegian symphonic black metal band Dimmu Borgir, released on 30 May 1997 through Nuclear Blast.
+It was the band's first release through Nuclear Blast and also first recorded and produced in Abyss Studio, Sweden by Peter Tägtgren.
+It is also the last Dimmu Borgir full-length album to feature keyboardist Stian Aarstad and the first with bassist Nagash.
+Even though the album is not that different to its predecessor, Stormblåst (1996), in terms of composition and songwriting, it marks major upgrade in quality and aggressiveness of their overall sound.
+Together with the marketing effort of their new recording label it is one of the key factors that contributed to the major success of this record and breakthrough of the band in general.
+It is the first full-length album with lyrics in English language.
+It is also the first full-length album with Shagrath as lead vocalist and the last one until Stormblast MMV where he is the lead guitarist.

 Release

 The album has been released on many formats, including a limited edition vinyl (300 white and 1000 black).
 In 2002, a deluxe CD version was released with bonus material.
 Enthrone Darkness Triumphant was also the band's first album to display their second logo, though the old "black metal" logo is seen in the back cover artwork on the original printing.
 Due to concerns from Nuclear Blast, the lyrics of "Tormentor of Christian Souls" were omitted from the disc's liner notes.
 "Master of Disharmony" and "Raabjorn speiler Draugheimens skodde" are re-recorded versions of older, already released tracks (from Devil's Path and For all tid respectively).

 Critical reception

 AllMusic praised the album, writing, "One of the most important Scandinavian metal discs ever, Dimmu Borgir's Enthrone Darkness Triumphant is the group's unquestioned masterpiece."
 In 2005, Enthrone Darkness Triumphant was ranked number 298 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.

 In 2020, it was named one of the 20 best metal albums of 1997 by Metal Hammer magazine.
 In 2021, the magazine ranked it as the 7th best symphonic metal album of all time.

 The album has occasionally faced some criticism.
 Death Metal Underground labels it "a ripoff of bands that were new when these musicians were born," noting that it lacks a sense of theme and that it is essentially "a pop album with heavy metal riffs," which wants the "neoclassical orchestration that made [the previous album] Stormblåst brilliant."